kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 Windows-on-Linux virtualization have improved significantly today that it is possible to run Windows VM with minimal impact on performance.
 Open Source RDP clients also have catched up quite well in bringing smooth integration of audio and clipboard with remote Windows connection that it become pretty seamless to use
 Windows applications through RDP, especially for work related applications such as Microsoft office.
+VirtIO FS in the other hand makes disk integration experience almost as if you are using Wine.

 Using this method, one more barrier of adoption of Linux as primary operating system is solved as it is relatively seamless to work with documents in the VM, that it barely feel like Microsoft Office is running in a VM.